• We are homeowners. We are not hotels. We are not housing stock. We are families struggling to stay in our homes.

 OUR GOAL

-To ensure that NYC’s one and two-family homeowners can regain our rights and autonomy over our homes, including the flexibility of short-term rentals.
+To ensure that NYC’s one and two-family homeowners can regain our rights and autonomy over our homes, including the ability to home share.

 Amend legislation to allow home sharing and short term rentals (STR) in owner occupied one- and two- family homes.